 There was a time when companies saw temps and contractors as a backup plan; to cover for full-time employees on leave or to tide through periods of extra work.
 Today, you will be hard-pressed to find an organisation that does not employ external workers in some capacity or the other.
-One EY study estimated that 62% of companies use flexible workers already, and by the end of 2020, 1 in 4 companies will have contingent workers making up 30% of its workforce.
+One Upwork study estimated that in 2020, freelancers represented 36% of the global workforce.

 However, such widespread inclusion of external workers is still comparatively new, and many managers are not well versed with the associated terminology.
 In this article, we help differentiate between the two kinds of external workers that are commonly confused with one another.